rolandreichart/site/General Terms and Conditions.md

 ## 2 Definitions

 “Client Account” means the Cloudomation Platform Account for one entity, which can be an organisation or an individual person.
-Subscription Packages as well as Tokens are purchased for one Client Account.
+Subscription Packages as well as Token are purchased for one Client Account.
 Several User Accounts can be created within one Client Account.
-All Users within one Client Account share Tokens and Content.
+All Users within one Client Account share Token and Content.

 “Client Administrator” means the role within one Client Account which has administrator privileges and responsibilities.
 The Client Administrator is our main point of contact for all communications around your Client Account.
-The Client Administrator is the only role within a Client Account that can upgrade or downgrade Subscription Packages, purchase Tokens, cancel a Subscription Package, and create and delete User Accounts.
+The Client Administrator is the only role within a Client Account that can upgrade or downgrade Subscription Packages, purchase Token, cancel a Subscription Package, and create and delete User Accounts.

 “Cloudomation Platform” means the Cloudomation Platform shared instance hosted by us.
 It is a cloud instance of the Cloudomation Platform Software that contains several Client Accounts which share the underlying server hardware.
 It is possible to purchase dedicated instances for your Client Account which would be fully separate from all other Client Accounts - get in touch with us at [info@cloudomation.io](mailto:info@cloudomation.io) for more information on dedicated instances.